• Home

 • Multiple languages: Support for cross-lingual text.

-• Whitespace: Significant in many tokenization schemes.
+• Whitespace: Critical in many tokenization schemes (especially leading spaces, tabs, newlines).

 Types of Tokens: